A historic bust of Sir Charles Kingsford Smith has been presented for display at the RAAF Base Richmond Officers’ Mess.

 “The pioneering efforts by Sir Charles Kingsford Smith helped established the idea that aviation could help conquer the tyranny of distance.”

-The bust of Sir Charles Kingsford Smith was modelled at the East Sydney Technical College and completed in 1932.
+The bust of Sir Charles Kingsford Smith was modelled at the East Sydney Technical College and completed by Enid Fleming in 1932.
 This piece of historical art work was on display at the Mascot Town Hall before being repatriated for renovations.

 Dr Lawrence Kingsford Sayer, a General Practitioner from Bondi, has kindly presented the bust, which was created by his mother.

-Sir Charles Kingsford Smith was knighted in 1932 and tragically lost in a long-distance flight over Myanmar (Burma) in November 1935.
+Sir Charles Kingsford Smith was knighted in 1932 and tragically lost his life in a long-distance flight over Myanmar (Burma) in November 1935.